-The annual meeting of shareholders of Materion Corporation will be held at the Boston Marriott Newton Hotel, 2345 Commonwealth Avenue, Newton, Massachusetts 02466, on May 17, 2023 at 8:00 a.m.
+The annual meeting of shareholders of Materion Corporation will be held at the Renaissance Providence Downtown Hotel, 5 Avenue of the Arts, Providence, Rhode Island 02903, on May 9, 2024 at 8:00 a.m.
 (EDT) for the following purposes:

-- (1) To elect nine directors, each to serve for a term of one year and until a successor is elected and qualified; - (2) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm for Materion Corporation for the year 2023; - (3) To approve, by non-binding vote, named executive officer compensation; - (4) To recommend, by non-binding vote, the frequency of future named executive officer compensation advisory votes; and - (5) To transact any other business that may properly come before the meeting.
+- (1) To elect nine directors, each to serve for a term of one year and until a successor is elected and qualified; - (2) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm for Materion Corporation for the year 2024; - (3) To approve, by non-binding vote, named executive officer compensation; and - (4) To transact any other business that may properly come before the meeting.

-Shareholders of record as of the close of business on March 20, 2023 are entitled to notice of the meeting and to vote at the meeting or any adjournment or postponement of the meeting.
+Shareholders of record as of the close of business on March 15, 2024 are entitled to notice of the meeting and to vote at the meeting or any adjournment or postponement of the meeting.

 We are pleased to take advantage of the Securities and Exchange Commission rules allowing us to furnish proxy materials to shareholders on the Internet.
 We believe that these rules provide you with proxy materials more quickly and reduce the environmental impact of our meeting.
-Accordingly, we are mailing to shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access and review our proxy statement and Annual Report for the year ended December 31, 2022, and to vote online or by telephone.
+Accordingly, we are mailing to shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access and review our proxy statement and Annual Report for the year ended December 31, 2023, and to vote online or by telephone.
 If you would like to receive a paper copy of our proxy materials, please follow the instructions for requesting these materials on the Notice of Internet Availability of Proxy Materials.